fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

 Finally, two variants of Adam are worth mentioning:

-AdaMax

-:   Notice that in step 2 of [Equation
+AdaMax: Notice that in step 2 of [Equation
     11-8]
     Adam accumulates the squares of the gradients in **s** (with a greater weight for more recent gradients).
 In step 5, if we ignore